joeferraro/MavensMate-SublimeText/README.md

 	"mm_workspace": "/Users/your_username/Projects"

-So, you're Preferences.sublime-settings file may look something like this:
+So, your Preferences.sublime-settings file may look something like this:

 	{
 		"color_scheme": "Packages/User/Espresso Soda.tmTheme",